Samuel P. Massie: Career

-After completing his PhD and teaching for a time at Fisk University, Massie joined the faculty of Langston University in Oklahoma, where he taught from 1947 to 1953.
+After his PhD and teaching for a time at Fisk University, Massie joined the faculty of Langston University in Oklahoma, where he taught from 1947 to 1953.
 He became the first African-American president of the Oklahoma Academy of Science.
 In 1953, he returned to Fisk University, where he taught until 1960.
-In 1954, he published a paper, The Chemistry of Phenothiazine, a classic in the field from which anti-psychotic medications were developed.
-He had more than 500 requests for copies of the paper, from 50 countries.
+In 1954, he published a paper, The Chemistry of Phenothiazine, in Chemical Reviews a classic in the field from which anti-psychotic medications were developed.
+Chemical Reviews had more than 500 requests for copies of the paper, from 50 countries.

-In 1960, Massie moved to Washington D.C., taking on the role of Associate Program Director for Special Projects in Science Education at the National Science Foundation (NSF), helping improve college laboratories nationwide.
+In 1960, Massie moved to Washington, D.C., taking on the role of Associate Program Director for Special Projects in Science Education at the National Science Foundation (NSF), helping improve college laboratories nationwide.
 He was also a professor at Howard University.
 In 1963, he became the third President of North Carolina College at Durham.

 Massie was appointed to the faculty of the United States Naval Academy by President Johnson in 1966, its first African-American professor.
 During his tenure in Annapolis, Massie served on the academy’s equal employment opportunity committee and helped establish a black studies program.
 He retired from the post in 1993.
 Massie subsequently became the vice president of Bingwa Software Company, developing multicultural educational software.

-In 1984, he and others were granted a patent for a chemical compound to treat gonorrhea, malaria, and bacterial infections.
+In 1984, he and others were granted a patent for a chemical compound to treat gonorrhea, malaria, and bacterial infections, which was assigned to the US Department of the Army.

+Honors

-In 1994, the U.S. Department of Energy created the Dr. Samuel P. Massie Chair of Excellence, a $14.7 million grant to nine historically black colleges and one for Hispanic students to further environmental research.
+In 1994, the US Department of Energy created the Dr. Samuel P. Massie Chair of Excellence, a $14.7 million grant to nine historically black colleges and one for Hispanic students to further environmental research.
 His portrait was hung in the National Academy of Sciences Gallery in 1995.

 In 1998, he was voted by the readers of Chemical and Engineering News as one of the top 75 distinguished contributors to chemistry in history.

 An elementary school in Prince George's County, Maryland, is named in Massie's honor.

 Personal life

-In 1947, Massie married Gloria Bell Thompkins, who he met after the War when he was teaching at Fisk University.
-Across her career, Gloria Massie was a psychology professor at Bowie State University, and was a social columnist for Jet magazine.
+In 1947, Massie married Gloria Bell Thompkins, who he met after the World War II when he was teaching at Fisk University.
+Gloria Massie was a psychology professor at Bowie State University, and was a social columnist for Jet magazine.
 The Massies had three sons.
-They lived in Laurel, Maryland, because when he joined the U.S. Naval Academy, they could not get a home in Annapolis because real estate agents refused to show the African-American couple homes in good areas.
-His wife died on January 22, 2005, and Massie, who had dementia, died soon after, on April 10, 2005, aged 85.
+They lived in Laurel, Maryland, because when he joined the US Naval Academy, real estate agents refused to show them homes in good areas, due to their color.
+Gloria died on January 22, 2005, and Massie, who had dementia, died soon after, on April 10, 2005, aged 85.
 He also self-published a short autobiography with the collaboration of Robert C. Hayden in 2005.